carluu/AzurePolicy/DiagnosticLogs/auditnotexists-diaglogs-eventhub/README.md

-# Audit MySQL Diagnostic Settings to specific Event Hub
+# Audit Resource Diagnostic Settings to specific Event Hub

-This policy audits that diagnostic settings have been enabled on a MySQL server and are sending to a specified event hub
+This policy audits that diagnostic settings have been enabled on all resource types passed in and are sending to a specified event hub

 ## Try with Azure portal